yuri-mascarenhas/ejs-practice/README.md

 ## Important to remember

 - EJS will look at the _views_ page, in the _cwd_ by default
+- When using syntax interpolation, avoid, whenever possible, the use of logic in the .ejs file
 - When using the _import_ syntax over the _require_ you have to extract the directory name "by hand":

 ```python